xavidop/google-action-pokedex/LOCALDEBUGGING.md

 ### Attaching the debugger

 The step above just executes the Firebase Cloud Function locally.
-This is not enough, we will need to attach to the node process in order to be able to set up breakpoints and inspct the nodeJS code.
+This is not enough, we will need to attach to the node process in order to be able to set up breakpoints and inspect the nodeJS code.

 The `launch.json` file in `.vscode` folder has the configuration for Visual Studio Code which allow us to attach to the node process: